CathalShandon/my-first-project/README.md

 --------------- | -------------------------------- | ---------------
-Media|Hero image checked to ensure it loaded .| PASS Responsive| All pages and elements were responsive (mobile and website) using different breakpoints.| PASS External Links|Checked if the external link "Book here" redirect to the Accomadtion page and open in new tab.| PASS Accessssibilty|Checked the accessibility of the page using lighthouse | PASS
+Media|Hero image checked to ensure it loaded .| PASS Responsive| All pages and elements were responsive (mobile and website) using different breakpoints.| PASS External Links|Checked if the external link "Book here" redirect to the Accommodtion page and open in new tab.| PASS Accessssibilty|Checked the accessibility of the page using lighthouse | PASS

 ![home-page accessibility](./assets/images/home-lighthouse.png)